 5 Simple Tips to Keep Your ATV Clean

 After a long day of fun but filthy ATV thrill rides, it's time to clean up your prized 4-track machine.
-Before you break out the hose and heavy sighs, we have a handful of tips to help you clean and shine up your off-road baby.
+Before you break out the hose, we have a handful of tips to help you clean and shine up your off-road baby.

 Use a Muffler Plug

 Most ATV riders know their machine can withstand water as long as it doesn't enter the exhaust system.
 Think of it as drinking water too fast and having it accidentally go down your windpipe rather than your throat.
 Power-washing your mud-covered four-wheeler without closing off the exhaust has the same unpleasant effect.
 Placing a simple muffler plug into the exhaust pipe of your ATV allows you to spray it down without fear of causing any damage to your quad.

 Get an Air Box Cover

 Caked-up dirt on your ATV is a sign of how hard you rode it, and the cleaning process takes some serious elbow grease.
 Clearing dirt and debris from the air box is an important step, but not before installing an airbox cover to keep water out.
 By investing in a simple air box cover, you're sparing yourself the grief of accidentally spraying water into the carburetor or engine.

 Wash with Quality Cleaner & Degreaser